-The Association believes that policies promoting educational processes which emphasize prevention, effective interventions, and rehabilitation will decrease the use of outof-school suspensions, expulsions, in school arrests, and the phenomenon that is commonly referred to as the "school-toprison Pipeline" that can lead to future incarcerations.
+The Association believes that policies promoting educational processes which emphasize prevention, effective interventions, and rehabilitation will decrease the use of out-of-school suspensions, expulsions, in school arrests, and the phenomenon that is commonly referred to as the "school-to-prison Pipeline" that can lead to future incarcerations.

-The Association further believes that it is in the best interest and safety of all, if education employees are confidentially informed of students with known serious behavior problems or a history of violence.
+The Association further believes that it is in the best interest and safety of all that all education employees are confidentially and promptly informed of students with known serious or violent behavior concerns.
 This is especially important in our ever-mobile society as students move from school to school.

-The Association believes that appropriate school behavior begins and is reinforced in the home.
+The Association believes that appropriate school behav-

+ior begins and is reinforced in the home.
 Parents/guardians of children who are disruptive often need support and training in order to reduce inappropriate behavior and increase student learning.
 Programs that provide assistance and training in child development, effective parenting skills, and strategies for dealing with disruptive students must be available for parents/guardians.
-Schools can be instrumental in identifying and recommending strategies that can assist parents/ guardians.
-(June 2015)
+Schools can be instrumental in identifying and recommending strategies that can assist parents/guardians.
+(2019)